Rezina: History

-Archaeological monuments prove the fact that first settlements appeared in the area 40-10 millennia ago.
-The Indo-European period (5000–3000 BC) witnessed the settlement of the Thracians (Geto-Dacians in particular) here.
-In 1946–1947, on Rezina's western outskirts (near the road to Echimăuţi) scientists discovered an ancient site founded by the Geto-Dacians in the 4–3rd centuries BC.
+Archaeological monuments show that the area was first settled 10’000 to 40’000 years ago.
+During the Indo-European period (5000–3000 BCE) the Thracians (Geto-Dacians in particular) settled there.
+In 1946 archeologists discovered an ancient site founded by the Geto-Dacians in the 4. or 3. century BCE, in Rezina's western outskirts.
 It was built on a small promontory at the merger of two depressions and was 50 m long and 100 m wide.
-Regrettably, the site was heavily damaged by construction works on a cattle-breeding farm and a repair station for agricultural machines.
-The area needs further excavations in order to establish the period and causes of population destruction.
+The site was heavily damaged by construction works on a cattle-breeding farm and a repair station for agricultural machines.
+The area requires further excavations in order to pinpoint the exact date of Geto-Dacian settlement and the cause of its decline.

-Its seal was approved on 10 September 1936.

-The formation of the Roman province of Dacia had a special impact upon the lives of our ancestors.
-The lands of the future Rezina were not included in the Roman province and were inhabited by free Dacians.
-However, the close vicinity of the Romans influenced the local Geto-Dacians who, on a line with Roman provinces' inhabitants, were Romanized by having apprehended many traits of the Roman material culture and traditions, the Latin language and script, and were converted to Christianity.
-Since the evacuation of the Romans in 271 AD and until the 14th century, the land was swept by all kind of migrating peoples.
-However, the local population withstood all the adversities of the migration period and retained its Roman character.
-Small rural settlements numbered about 10–15 or more dwe-Uings usually inhabited by 45–50 persons tied by family relations.
-The favourable natural conditions of the area created all the prerequisites of normal life.
-Fertile soils were conducive to the development of agriculture and cattlebreeding.
-Dniester waters and dense forests were the two other factors favouring the establishment of the future Rezina in the late 14 – early 15th centuries.
+The founding of the Roman province of Dacia had a significant impact on the local population, eventhough Rezina was not included in the Roman province and was inhabited by free Dacians.
+However, the close proximity of Roman rule influenced the local population who were Romanized by learning many traits of Roman culture and tradition, the Latin language and script, and the conversion to Christianity.
+After the Romans left in 271 CE up until the 14th century, many people passed through the land around Razina and the town grew.
+Small rural settlements numbered about 10–15 or more dwellings, usually inhabited by 45–50 persons tied by family relations.
+The favourable natural conditions of the area created all the prerequisites of rural farm life.
+Fertile soils were conducive to the development of agriculture and cattlebreeding and the Dniester and dense forests also played a major role in the development of Rezina in the late 14th and 15th century.

 Among Sfatul Țării members there were some Rezina locals: Vasile Bârcă and Pavel Cocârlă from Ignăţei, Elefterie Sinicliu from Echimăuţi, Nicolae Checerul Cuş from Stohnaia.
 In 1920, there were 749 houses and 4,320 inhabitants in Rezina.
 Economic units and public facilities included: 1 landowners estate, 1 agricultural cooperation, 3 quarries, a beer brewery, a tannery, 3 water- and 1 steam-mills, a primary school, a lyceum, a vocational school, some Jewish synagogues, 10 taverns, a cinema, 2 banks, a drug-store and a hospital with 3 doctors.